 Stated broadly, the main economic goals of this regime, which has maintained its hold on political power up to the present, were two-fold.
 On the one hand it had to push further the Hertzogist National Party and the United Party strategy of progressively emancipating indigenous capital from metropolitan capital.
 It had to ensure that as much as possible of the economic surplus generated in mining and other imperialist-dominated industries was reinvested in South African agriculture and secondary industry instead of being repatriated.
 This would be done, as in the past, mainly by fiscal and tariff policies heavily weighted in favour of agriculture and secondary industry.
-In addition, stateowned and parastatal corporations continued consciously to undertake and expand the programme of import-substitution industries with a view to strengthening the industrial base of indigenous capital and ensuring high prices for agricultural products and certain base metals.
+In addition, state-owned and parastatal corporations continued consciously to undertake and expand the programme of import-substitution industries with a view to strengthening the industrial base of indigenous capital and ensuring high prices for agricultural products and certain base metals.
 On the other hand, the regime had to devise methods to maintain the unlimited supply of cheap black labour under circumstances where the basis of that supply - the Native Reserve system - had virtually been eliminated, insofar as its original economic function was concerned.
-As this latter problem is the real explanation for the implementation of apartheid and, therefore, of the Bantustan strategy, it is necessary to consider it in more detail.2 dispossession.
+As this latter problem is the real explanation for the implementation of apartheid and, therefore, of the Bantustan strategy, it is necessary to consider it in more detail.

+The era of African military resistance to conquest came to an end around 1880.
+Although there remained a number of scattered areas still under communal ownership, the colonising powers did not pursue a policy of total dispossession.
 This was not primarily because of military reasons, even though it was doubtful whether the conquerors were indeed 'armed with military power sufficient to render all resistance to its authority hopeless'.3 Previous experience both in South Africa and in other parts of Africa had taught the colonial administrators the value of these 'native reserves'.
 As early as the middle of the nineteenth century, Theophilus Shepstone in Natal and George Grey in the Cape Colony had realised, despite different strategies, that actual communal possession, provided access to land was limited, would make the reserves into labour reservoirs for adjoining white-owned farms and plantations.
-South African and East African experience was proving the value of indirect rule, - the co-option of indigenous chiefs into the colonial system as lowerlevel bureaucrats who administered the 'native areas' on behalf of the administration in return for an annual salary together with bonuses of all kinds. retaining those elements of 'native law and custom' that were not subversive of the capitalist system.
+South African and East African experience was proving the value of indirect rule - the cooption of indigenous chiefs into the colonial system as lower-level bureaucrats who administered the 'native areas' on behalf of the administration in return for an annual salary together with bonuses of all kinds, retaining those elements of 'native law and custom' that were not subversive of the capitalist system.
 In the South African context indirect rule directly served the imperial purpose of 'divide and rule' because of the manner in which dispossession had spatially separated the indigenous tribes from one another, and the way in which the chiefs had been emasculated and local headmen slotted into the chain of command which ran through the district magistrate, the divisional chief magistrate to the colonial government.
 This aspect of the reserve strategy, like much else pertaining to it, was given its final form in the Glen Grey Act of 1894 piloted through the Cape Parliament by the arch-imperialist Cecil John Rhodes.